 It kinda felt like any other day here.
 It wouldn’t be the first year that I didn’t really get into it.
 Flowers and jewelry isn’t really appealing to me at the moment.
-What appeals to me is the every day stuff.
-It’s being in the trenches with him – the day to day slog.
+I appreciate the every day stuff with Rob.
+Being in the trenches with him – the day to day slog.
 It’s him thanking me for looking after the kids all day.
-It’s him making an extra egg muffin just for me even though he saw me eat cake for breakfast.
+It’s him making extra cheese eggs for me even though he saw me eat cake for breakfast.
 It’s noticing that he’s filled my car with gas or he’s fixed my broken windshield without me asking.
 I don’t need Valentine’s day to remind me how lucky I am.

 I made Robbie’s favorite four hour spaghetti sauce and I cleaned the kitchen.
 Happy Valentine’s Day my love.

 Finn is totally into Valentine’s Day.
 Every year, each of his classmates makes one Valentine for someone in the class and Finn was so cute putting his together on the weekend.
 When I picked him up from school he got in the car with an awkwardly large valentine card and a huge grin.
-When we got home he made me a Valentine, which was a zip-lock bag with the parchment paper from around his Starbucks muffin and a previously used glow stick inside.
-He had written on the paper “Mom <3 Finn”.
+When we got home he made me a Valentine, which was a zip-lock bag containing the parchment paper from his Starbucks muffin and a previously used glow stick.
+He had written on the paper “Mom”.